ut-issl/s2e-documents/README.md

 # Documents_OSS
 ## Overview

-- This is the repository for documents of S2E (Spacecraft Simulation Environment) CORE OSS.
+- This repository summarizes documents of S2E (Spacecraft Simulation Environment) CORE.
-- Every ISSL_OSS member can see the documents in this repository.
-  - Documents only for ISSL project members should be stored in the [Documents](https://gitlab.com/ut_issl/s2e/documents "Documents") repository.
 - The Documents should be
-  - written clearly
   - written in English
   - written as markdown format
   - updated ASAP when the source codes are modified